2.1.3.60 Healthy Start for School exemptions (FTB)

 - issues of isolation and/or remoteness, relating to difficulties in accessing doctors/nurses or other medical practitioners to conduct health assessments, for example, where access is only available through the flying doctor service and used for emergencies only.

-Death of the FTB individual or FTB child
+Death of an individual or FTB child

-For income years prior to 2018-19, if the FTB individual dies either during the income year in which the child turns 4, or within the subsequent year after the year in which the child turned 4, an exemption will apply.
-For income years 2018-19 onwards, if the child dies during the income year in which the child turns 4 or before their fifth birthday or any later days determined by Centrelink, an exemption will apply.
-If the child dies during an FTB child rate reduction period for the child, a rate reduction for failing to meet the health check requirement will no longer apply in relation to that child.
+For income years from 2018-19, if the child dies during the income year in which they turn 4 or before their fifth birthday or any later days determined by Centrelink, an exemption will apply.
+If the child dies during an FTB child rate reduction period for the child, the rate reduction will no longer apply in relation to that child.

 Act reference: FAAct section 61A(1)(d)(iv) Reduction in FTB child rate unless the health check requirement satisfied, section 61D Death of an FTB child